Message from the Program

 In the dynamic world of health care careers, demand is growing for people with the skills to collect, organize, and interpret scientific data related to the distribution of disease among populations, disease risk factors, and the interrelation between health care delivery processes and health outcomes.

-The Master of Science in Public Health Sciences program at Penn State College of Medicine provides the knowledge and insight required for careers in health related research.
-Students learn population–based methods for planning, executing, analyzing, and disseminating research results.
+The Master of Science in Clinical Research at Penn State College of Medicine provides the knowledge and insight required for careers in health related research.
+Students learn population-based methods for planning, executing, analyzing, and disseminating research results.